mendhak/SheepyHorn/README.md

 Productivity tool to assist with joke telling by playing the 'wah wah waah' sound.

-Get it on the [Play Store](https://play.google.com/store/apps/details?id=com.mendhak.sheepyhorn).
-Should be on F-Droid soon.
+Get it on the [Play Store](https://play.google.com/store/apps/details?id=com.mendhak.sheepyhorn) or [F-Droid](https://f-droid.org/packages/com.mendhak.sheepyhorn/).